ArchiDog1998/RotationSolver/README.md

 >
 > If you want to see the source code, please support me in ko-fi and send me a private message on your GitHub mail!

+Three ways to get it:
+- Try the community version of [Rotation Solver Reborn](https://github.com/FFXIV-CombatReborn/RotationSolverReborn) (not mine).
+- Build by yourself on the release tap.
-Try the community version of [Rotation Solver Reborn](https://github.com/FFXIV-CombatReborn/RotationSolverReborn).
-Buy the dev version for $2 in [ko-fi](https://ko-fi.com/s/7cf5ff0de3).
+- Buy the dev version for $2 in [ko-fi](https://ko-fi.com/s/7cf5ff0de3) to help you to build.

 ## Brief